Don’t miss an opportunity! Link up with us to receive updates as they happen.

 The third iteration of the “Salon for Slow Reading and Deep Looking” convened at a time when monuments and memorials of all sorts, but especially statues, are both troubled and troublesome.
 During two days, the 15 participants explored the relation of materiality, monumentality and memorializing, reflecting repeatedly on the temporal dimension of matter, imagination and memory.
 The discussions of concepts such as the “material turn”, the “affective turn” and “statuomania”, were grounded in close readings of articles/chapters and deep looking at images, as well as the visit of the Niederwalddenkmal (Monument of Germania, built in the 1870s).

-We have argued about the paradoxical dimensions of the “monumental” as a political and aesthetic concept, as indeed a material one.
+We debated about the paradoxical dimensions of the “monumental” as a political and aesthetic concept, as indeed a material one.
 We came to acknowledge the historically contingent and therefore unstable nature of monuments and memorials, shaped as they are by a reciprocal exchange between matter and affect and have explored through many vivid examples their ability to isolate and monumentalize one aspect of history as well as their power to pluralize memories and engender to experience complexity.
 The salon profited particularly from the participation of the visual artist Atul Bhalla, based in New Delhi, who enriched the discussions with his perspective.

 Annie Coombes, who is Professor of Material and Visual Culture in the Department of Art History at Birkbeck, University of London, and Prof.